ISAITB/docs-itb-ta/source/login/index.rst

 .. figure:: ../screenshots/login.PNG
   :align: center

-Your account credentials are those configured during installation or provided to you by another test bed administrator.
+Your account credentials are those configured during installation or provided to you by another Test Bed administrator.

 On the login screen you also have the possibility to have the Test Bed keep your session open.
 To do this simply check the **Remember me** checkbox below the login form.
 Once you have entered your credentials click